andyvr/picEdit/README.md

 picEdit
 =======

-*This plugin is work in progress!* The plugin will turn your form's file-input box into a tiny image editor.
+*This plugin is work in progress!
+Don't use it in production!*

+The plugin will turn your form's ```<input type="file"...``` box into a tiny image editor.
 Perform basic image operations and preview your image before uploading to the server.
-The functionality for the plugin is very similar to the one found in pasteboard.co
+The functionality for the plugin is very similar to the one introduced in pasteboard.co website.

-So, your good old html form with the file upload field to upload an image:
+In other words, your good old html form with the file upload field, like this:
 <p align="center">
 <img src="../../raw/gh-pages/img/img1.gif" />
 </p>